 Foreground and background seem fairly straightforward.
 The foreground in an artwork is that which most immediately commands the attention and sensory focus of the viewer.
 This viewer can choose to redirect his attention away from the work’s foreground, but this constitutes an active experiential choice rather than a passive default.
 In visual fields, whatever is nearest to the observing POV is traditionally considered foreground, but I’m using the term here more flexibly, in a way that allows exceptions to this rule — if, for example, objects closest to the viewer are blurred in a large-aperture, distant-focus shots.
 Here, the object in focus is in the foreground because it is being emphasized, and commands the viewer’s passive attention.
 The nearer objects, meanwhile, sink into the background.

-Nothing is a signal if it is an end in itself.
-Things are signals insofar as they signify some further piece of information, insofar as it attempts to intentionally communicate something beyond, perhaps about a character or artistic tradition or our contemporary society.
-In much of film, the “something” pointed to will frequently be plot or theme-related.
+Signals are designed with an audience structure of inference in mind, to lead to certain inferential leaps and assumptions (about, say, a character or artistic tradition or our contemporary society).
+In much of film and television, the “something” pointed to will frequently be plot or theme-related.
 In modern and postmodern visual art, the something is often formal or cultural.

 In the case of set and costume design, intra-work logic, real-world fidelity, and visual appeal-slash-interestingness are often dominant drivers of creative decisions.
-And while all of these are important functions of art elements, they have more to do with “fleshing out” than sending a signal or communicating a greater meaning.
+And while all of these are important functions of art elements, they often have more to do with “fleshing out” than with communicating a greater meaning.
 Tellingly, the aforementioned roles (costume and set design) are largely delegated out by most directors.
+There are exceptions, cases in which directorial guidance is quite strong and focused—indeed, this is precisely the point we are coming to—but as a general rule, few viewers will notice or remember the color of blinds, and the dress of character will tend to reinforce, rather than significantly advance, our understanding of him.

 In other words, directors include signals and audiences look for them.
 The work of art is, among many other functions and ontologies, a medium of communication, a way for a director to point.